Some Wildlife Photographers Use Bait, But Is It Worth The Shot?

 Earlier this winter, photographer Michael Furtman was driving along the North Shore of Lake Superior in search of great gray owls.
 Several of the giant, elusive birds had flown down from Canada looking for food.

 He pulled off on a dirt road where he had seen an owl the night before.
-One was there, perched in a spruce tree, but so was a pair of videographers filming them.
+An owl was there, perched in a spruce tree, but a pair of videographers were filming it.

-"I backed off, I was going to just let them have their time with the bird," Furtman says.
+"I backed off; I was going to just let them have their time with the bird," Furtman says.
 "And then I saw them run out and put a mouse on the snow."

-Predictably the hungry owl dove down, in front of the camera, snatching an easy meal.
+Predictably, the hungry owl dove, in front of the camera, snatching an easy meal.
 Furtman says he was so angry that he got in his car and drove away.
 But he soon returned to confront them and filmed the encounter on his phone.
 He later posted the video on Facebook.

-"There are a lot of people would like to photograph this bird hunting," he said to the videographers through his car window.
+"There are a lot of people who would like to photograph this bird hunting," he said to the videographers through his car window.
 "And it's not going to hunt the rest of the day after you stuff it to the gills."

 One responded saying, "We understand ... but we're not hurting this bird in any way, shape or form.
 Absolutely not.
 Maybe we're hurting the photographers, and I'm sorry if that's the way people feel."

 Those opposed to feeding say it's unethical and doesn't capture owls behaving naturally.
-Furtman has made it his mission to fight the practice, confronting people, and outing them when they post baited photographs online.
+Furtman has made it his mission to fight the practice, confronting people and outing them when they post baited photographs online.

 James Duncan, a Canadian biologist and an owl expert who directs Manitoba's wildlife and fisheries branch, says the main concern is it can habituate owls to humans.